 Hello.
 My name is Steve Cronin.
-I’ve been developing and teaching a ‘Life Skills‘ program for juniors and seniors at Hope High School for 18 years as well as other area high schools for the past 3 years.
-The objectives of the program are two fold: #1 – build student confidence; #2 – expand student career horizons of what is not only possible but how to make their aspirations probable.
+I’ve been developing and teaching Social Studies 2.0 – A ‘Life Skills‘ program for juniors and seniors at Hope High School for 18 years as well as other area high schools for the past 3 years.
+The objectives of the program are two fold: #1 – build student confidence; #2 – expand student career horizons of ‘what is not only possible‘ but ‘how to make their aspirations probable‘.
 The class introduces a series of life concepts – ‘personal brand‘, ‘leadership‘, ‘change‘, and ‘success‘ – by anticipating the future, exploring the past and engaging today’s successful, influential people.
-We also introduce and develop life skills like networking, communication, collaboration, creativity, empathy, analysis and inquiry are introduced to complement concept understanding and exploitation.
-I’ve written 11 textbooks for this program posted on the side of this Life Skills web site.
-Each book introduces a concept or reinforces a skill within a specific period of history.
+We also introduce and develop life skills like networking, communication, collaboration, creativity, empathy, critical thinking, analysis, time management, and inquiry which complement the concepts.
+I’ve written 11 textbooks for this program posted on this Hope Life Skills web site.
+Each book introduces a concept and the aforementioned complementary skills.

-Life Skills students are given business cards for their networking opportunities during the school year and teach the critical professional techniques for exchanging cards to build their networks of successful people to guide them through life.
+Our students are given business cards for their networking opportunities during the school year.
+The class teaches professional techniques for building a network of successful people to guide them through life.

-The ‘top’ Life Skills’ students are eligible for attendance at a week long National Youth Leadership Forum (nylf.org) in Washington, D.C. where they collaborate with high school students from all over the United States on one of several topics like Law, National Security and Medicine.
-Five students were chosen to attend this life changing event last year.
+The ‘top’ students are eligible for attendance at a week long National Youth Leadership Forum (nylf.org) in Washington, D.C. where they collaborate with hundreds of high school students from all over the United States on specific topics like Law, National Security and Medicine.
+Six students were chosen to attend this life changing event last year.
 Tuition, airfare and accommodations were paid for by several corporate and individual sponsors of the Life Skills program.
-Other outstanding Life Skills students are eligible for paid internships at local companies learning 21st century job skills.
-Last summer, two students earned paid internships for Data Analysis, Supply Chain Management and Pharmacy at the corporate office of CVS.
-Other students earned jobs at two of Providence’s top law firms and at an area book store.
+Other outstanding Social Studies 2.0 – Life Skills students are eligible for paid internships at local companies learning 21st century job skills.
+Last summer, four students earned paid internships for Data Analysis, Supply Chain Management and Pharmacy at the corporate office of CVS Health.
+Other students earned jobs at two of Providence’s top law firms and an area book store.

 Thank you for your interest in Hope’s ‘Life Skills’ program.